 Why Students Use Study Aid Drugs

-The culture of academia is more cutthroat than ever, both in high school and college settings.
+The culture of academia is more volatile than ever, both in high school and college settings.
 Concentration and focus drugs are seen as magic pills that can help young people easily memorize and regurgitate the information they need.

 Study drugs are usually stimulants prescribed to treat Attention Deficit Hyperactivity Disorder (ADHD), such as Adderall, Ritalin, Focalin, Vyvanse and Concerta.
 Some students in high school and college use these medications for non-medical purposes, believing they will help improve their studies and school performance.
 There are many reasons students use study aid drugs, including: